Pecan, Carya illinoinensis

 The young captive, Cynthia Ann Parker would eventually marry a Comanche war leader and have two sons and a daughter with him.
 One of the sons would grow up to be Quanah Parker, a Comanche warrior, and the last Chief of the Kwahadi band of the Comanche.
 He is most known for being a leader and the main spokesman of his people during and after their difficult transition from freely roaming the southern plains to life on a reservation.
 It was a role he performed for 30 years.

-The Texas Historic Tree Coalition will present the current owners of the Fort Parker Historic Pecan, Tammy and Ricky Rand, with a certificate and proclamation in the near future.
+The Texas Historic Tree Coalition will present the current owners of The Fort Parker Pecan, Tammy and Ricky Rand, with a certificate and proclamation in the spring of 2023.
 The Rands are familiar with the history of the site, and they understand and appreciate the tree’s significance.
 We thank them for their stewardship and loving care of this majestic tree.